1309928130/donation/AIpoweredModeling.md

 ## AI Powered Modeling

-This tool uses AI for generating Rhino models.
+This tool uses AI to generate Rhino models.

-More details will be update soon.
+More details will be updated soon.